An Early and a Late Work by Francis Bacon

-The interesting thing about an artist who has passed is the fact that it’s easier to identify their last work than for the last previous cases we’ve analyzed in this section of the blog (Boltanski and Richter).
+The interesting thing about an artist who has passed is the fact that it’s easier to identify their last work than for the last previous cases we’ve analyzed in this section of the blog ((Christian Boltanski et Gerhard Richter).
 This week, Artsper analyzes two paintings by the star of the auctions, Francis Bacon.

 Before starting painting, Irish painter Francis Bacon travels all over Europe, kicked out from home by his homophobic father.
 It was only in 1933 that he produced his first canvas, Crucifixion.
 It is a small format, purchased immediately by Sadler, the collector, who had commissioned to the artist a portrait based on an X-ray of his head.
 Bacon plays with the idea of the X-ray by experimenting with the transparencies of the paint.
 This crucifixion is more evoking of a carcass than of a Christ on the cross.
 Although he was a self-taught artist, Bacon had a perfect mastery of the painting technique.
 This work is different from Bacon’s famous ones: small format, black and white, no human figure… And yet, all of Bacon’s obsessions are already there: death, religion, the liquefaction of body…